A premouse inheriting strong cardinals from $V$: Condensation from solidity and normal iterability

 \begin{sclmseven} If $\zeta_{k+1}^K\leq\kappa$ then \ref{item:H_notin_M} holds.\end{sclmseven} \begin{proof} This follows as before since $\pow(\kappa)^K=\pow(\kappa)^H=\pow(\kappa)^M$.\end{proof}

 This completes the proof of the claim. \end{proof} \end{caseseven}

-\begin{proof}[Proof of Claim \ref{clm:C_iterable}] The basic approach is to lift iteration trees on $C$ to iteration trees on $M$.
+\begin{proof}[Sketch of Proof of Claim \ref{clm:C_iterable}] The basic approach is to lift iteration trees on $C$ to iteration trees on $M$.
 There are some details here that one must be careful with.
 For illustration, we assume that $C=(\gamma,\rho,H,M|\rho)$ is an active cephalanx.
 The other cases are similar (the bicephalus case a little different, but simpler).
-In order to keep focus on the main points, we also assume that $\pi$ is c-$\nu$-preserving (see \cite{recon_con}).
-By the calculations in \cite{recon_con}, this will ensure that all lifting maps we encounter are c-$\iota$-preserving, keeping the copying process smooth.
+Recall that we have already reduced to the case that $\pi$ is c-preserving.
+In order to keep focus on the main points, we assume that $\pi$ is in fact c-$\nu$-preserving (see \cite{recon_con}).
+This will allow us to inductively maintain that all lifting maps we encounter are c-$\iota$-preserving, keeping the copying process smooth.
 (If instead, $\pi$ is not $\nu$-preserving, one should just combine the copying process to follow with that given in \cite{recon_con}.
-In the next section we do provide details of a copying process, with resurrection, which incorporates those extra details.
-If $\pi$ is not c-preserving, one can incorporate the changes sketched in \ref{rem:k-lifting_copying}.)
+In the next section we do provide details of a copying process, with resurrection, which incorporates those extra details.)

-For a tree $\Tt$ on $C$ and $\alpha+1<\lh(\Tt)$, we say $\Tt$ \emph{lift-drops at $\alpha+1$} iff $\alpha+1\in\curlyQ^\Tt$, $\pred^\Tt(\alpha+1)\in\curlyB^\Tt$ and $[0,\alpha+1]_\Tt$ does not drop in model.
+For a tree $\Tt$ on $C$ and $\alpha+1<\lh(\Tt)$, we say $\Tt$ \dfnemph{lift-drops at $\alpha+1$} iff $\alpha+1\in\curlyQ^\Tt$, $\pred^\Tt(\alpha+1)\in\curlyB^\Tt$ and $[0,\alpha+1]_\Tt$ does not drop in model.

 If $\Tt$ lift-drops at $\alpha+1$ then $Q$ is type 2, and letting $\beta=\pred^\Tt(\alpha+1)$, we have $E^\Tt_\beta=F(Q^\Tt_\beta)$ and $\crit(j^\Tt_{\beta,\alpha+1})=\lgcd(Q^\Tt_\beta)$.